Brand hacker

-Global organisations, private companies, governments, politicians, celebrities, even charities f*ck up and it’s amazing how quickly we all forget ~ sometimes the repercussions are truly catastrophic.
-This collection pokes some fun, whilst serving as a serious reminder that a brand’s reputation is matched only by the integrity of the people behind it.
+Organisations, companies, governments, politicians, celebrities, even charities f*ck up and it’s amazing how quickly we forget ~ sometimes the repercussions are truly catastrophic.
+Brand hacker™ pokes some fun whilst serving as a reminder that a brand’s reputation is only matched by the integrity and intentions of the people behind it.

 The collection